 SUBSECTION II.D. - CDBG-DR MITIGATION SET-ASIDE AND STORM "TIE-BACK": The COUNTY is responsible for informing the SUBRECIPIENT of whether CDBG-DR funding is awarded for an activity(ies) to address an unmet recovery need, a mitigation and resilience measure, or both.
 Depending on the recovery or mitigation designation by the COUNTY, the SUBRECIPIENT is responsible for documenting proof of the designation.
 For recovery activities, the SUBRECIPIENT must demonstrate that their activities "tie-back" to the specific disaster and address a specific unmet recovery need for which the CDBG-DR funds were appropriated.
-For mitigation set-aside activities, the SUBRECIPIENT must document how its activity(ies) (1) meet the definition of mitigation activities; (2) address the current and future risks as identified in the COUNTY'S mitigation needs assessment in the MID areas under its Action Plan; (3) is a CDBG-DR eligible activity under title I of the HCDA (or otherwise eligible pursuant to a waiver or alternative requirement); and (4) still meets a national objective.
-In some cases, the

-COUNTY may require the SUBRECIPIENT to provide evidence of the activity meeting both the CDBG-DR "tie-back" and mitigation measures justification.
-The COUNTY will spell out specific requirements for the SUBRECIPIENT, its project, and the project's eligible activity under Exhibit A - Scope of Work and Activities - Project Activity Overview and Exhibit B - Scope of Work and Activities - Project Activity Scope of Work Description.
+For mitigation set-aside activities, the SUBRECIPIENT must document how its activity(ies) (1) meet the definition of mitigation activities; (2) address the current and future risks as identified in the COUNTY'S mitigation needs assessment in the MID areas under its Action Plan; (3) is a CDBG-eligible activity under title I of the HCDA (or otherwise eligible pursuant to a waiver or alternative requirement); and (4) still meets a national objective.
+In some cases, the COUNTY may require the SUBRECIPIENT to provide evidence of the activity meeting both the CDBG-DR "tie-back" and mitigation measures justification.
+The COUNTY will spell out specific requirements for the SUBRECIPIENT, its project, and the project's eligible activity under Exhibit A - Scope of Work and Activities - Project Activity Scope of Work Description.